 I love a coincidence.
 I really do.
 I might even take it one hippie-sandaled step further and think about some things as more than a coincidence.
 But that’s rare.

-Recently, I experienced a good ol’ fashioned coincidence at the Pfister Lobby Bar.
+Recently, recipe I experienced a good ol’ fashioned coincidence at the Pfister Lobby Bar.